SolaceDev/maas-react-components/README.md

 ## View Storybook

-To see the storybook visit: https://solid-garbanzo-f65ff422.pages.github.io/
+To see the storybook visit: https://solid-garbanzo-f65ff422.pages.github.io/storybook-static/

 You do need access to this repo to see the storybook.

+## View Coverage Report

+To see the storybook coverage report visit: https://solid-garbanzo-f65ff422.pages.github.io/lcov-report/

+You do need access to this repo to see the storybook coverage report.

 ## Test locally on maas-ui